-- 162. Where trustees report metrics on only a proportion of the portfolio, they should explain the proportion on which they are reporting. - 163.
-When reporting total GHG emissions and Carbon Footprint, trustees should set out the Scope 1 and Scope 2 emissions of assets separately from the Scope 3 emissions of assets for each DB section and each popular DC arrangement.
+- 181. When reporting total GHG emissions and Carbon Footprint, trustees should set out the Scope 1 and Scope 2 emissions of assets separately from the Scope 3 emissions of assets for each DB section and each popular DC arrangement.
 Trustees may additionally report the Scope 1 and Scope 2 emissions of assets separately.
-Emissions should be reported in amount of CO2 equivalent (CO2e). - 164.
+Emissions should be reported in amount of CO2 equivalent (CO2e). - 182.
 If trustees believe that it is not meaningful, in relation to any metric, to aggregate data across certain asset classes, they should not do so, but should instead report at the most aggregated level which remains meaningful (for example at asset class level).
-If this approach is necessary, they should also report the proportions of the scheme assets associated with each reported metric (in the above example, the proportion of the portfolio represented by each asset class). - 165.
+If this approach is necessary, they should also report the proportions of the scheme assets associated with each reported metric (in the above example, the proportion of the portfolio represented by each asset class). - 183.
 Trustees may choose to disclose some or all of their chosen metrics against a relevant benchmark to identify the relative performance of the portfolio.